TexasInstruments-Sandbox/edgeai-gst-apps-defect-detection/README.md

 - [Resources](#resources)

 ## About Defect Detection Demo
 This is a demo using **[AM62A](https://www.ti.com/tool/SK-AM62A-LP)** to run a vision based artificial intelligent model for defect detection for manufacturing applications.
 The model tests the produced units as they move on a conveyer belt, to recognized the accepted and the defected units.
 The demo is equipped with an object tracker to provide accurate coordinates of the units for sorting and filtering process.
 A live video is displayed on the screen with green and red boxes overlaid on the accepted and defected units respectively.
-The screen also includes a graphical dashboard showing live statistics bout total products, defect percentage, production rate, and a histogram of the types of defect.
-This demo is built based on the the edgeai-gst-apps.
+The screen also includes a graphical dashboard showing live statistics about total products, defect percentage, production rate, and a histogram of the types of defect.
+This demo is built based on the edgeai-gst-apps.
 It runs on Python only for this current version.

 This demo runs a custom trained YOLOX-nano neural network[^1] on the **[AM62A](https://www.ti.com/tool/SK-AM62A-LP)** and performs object detection on imagery to find dfd